 CHFFF supports the United States Department of Agriculture’s 2015 Dietary Guidelines for Americans and the accompanying MyPlate food guide.
 Each CHFFF session includes interactive nutrition activities, food preparation, active games, a goal-setting challenge, and a family newsletter.

-To find out more about this program or explore the possibilities of this program being offered at your agency, contact the SNAP-Ed team.
+To find out more about this program or explore the possibilities of this program being offered at your agency, contact a member of the SNAP-Ed team.

 Reviewed in 2018